-- An Annual General Meeting and a meeting called for the passing of a Special Resolution shall be called by at least fourteen days' notice in writing, and a meeting of the University other than an Annual General Meeting or other than a meeting for the passing of a Special Resolution shall be called by at least fourteen days' notice in writing.
-The notice shall be exclusive of the day on which it is served or deemed to be served, and of the day for which it is given, and shall specify the place, the day and hour of the meeting and the general nature of that business and shall be given in the manner hereinafter mentioned or in such other manner, if any, as may be prescribed by the University in General Meeting, to such persons as are under the Articles entitled to receive such notices from the University, provided that a meeting of the University shall, notwithstanding that it is called by shorter notice than that specified in this Article, be deemed to have been duly called if it is so agreed: - 14.1.1 in the case of a meeting called as the Annual General Meeting, by all the Members entitled to attend and vote thereat; and - 14.1.2 in the case of any other meeting, by a majority in number of the Members having a right to attend and vote at the meeting, being a majority together representing not less than 95 per cent of all the Members. - 14.2 The accidental omission to give notice of a meeting to, or the non-receipt of notice of a meeting by, any person entitled to receive notice shall not invalidate the proceedings of that meeting. - 14.3 Every notice convening a meeting shall be given in accordance with section 208 of the Companies Act 2006 that is, in hard copy form or electronic form.
+- 14.1 An Annual General Meeting and any other General Meeting shall be called by at least fourteen days' notice in writing.
+The notice shall be exclusive of the day on which it is served or deemed to be served, and of the day for which it is given, and shall specify the place, the day and hour of the meeting and the general nature of that business, the wording of any resolution to be proposed and shall be given in the manner hereinafter mentioned or in such other manner, if any, as may be prescribed by the University in General Meeting, to such persons as are under the Articles entitled to receive such notices from the University, provided that a meeting of the University shall, notwithstanding that it is called by shorter notice than that specified in this Article, be deemed to have been duly called if it is so agreed: - 14.1.1 in the case of a meeting called as the Annual General Meeting, by all the Members entitled to attend and vote thereat; and - 14.1.2 in the case of any other meeting, by a majority in number of the Members having a right to attend and vote at the meeting, being a majority together representing not less than 95 per cent of all the Members. - 14.2 The accidental omission to give notice of a meeting to, or the non-receipt of notice of a meeting by, any person entitled to receive notice shall not invalidate the proceedings of that meeting. - 14.3 Every notice convening a meeting shall be given in accordance with section 208 of the Companies Act 2006 that is, in hard copy form or electronic form. - 14.4 A notice may be given by the University to any Member personally or by sending it by first class prepaid post or by e-mail to that Member or to that Member's usual residential address or other address nominated by the Member and notified to the Clerk to the Board or (if that Member has no such address within the United Kingdom) to the address, if any, within the United Kingdom supplied by that Member to the University for the giving of notice to that Member.
+Where a notice is sent personally or by post, service of the notice shall be deemed to be effected by properly addressing, prepaying and posting a letter containing the notice, and to have become effective two days after service or posting.
+Where a notice is sent by e-mail receipt of a properly addressed e-mail transaction report shall be conclusive evidence that the notice was given and the notice shall be deemed to have been given at the time of transmission of the e-mail following receipt of the e-mail transaction report.
+The University may also send a notice of meeting by sending it in electronic form and if notice is sent in either way it will be valid provided it complies with the relevant provisions of the Companies Act 2006.

-- 14.4 A notice may be given by the University to any Member either personally or by sending it by post to that Member or to that Member's usual residential address or other address nominated by the Member and notified to the Clerk to the Board or (if that Member has no such address within the United Kingdom) to the address, if any, within the United Kingdom supplied by that Member to the University for the giving of notice to that Member.
-Where a notice is sent by post, service of the notice shall be deemed to be effected by properly addressing, prepaying and posting a letter containing the notice, and to have become effective, in the case of a meeting at the expiration of twenty-four hours after the letter containing the same is posted, and in any other case at the time at which the letter would be delivered in the ordinary course of post.
-Where a notice is sent by fax, receipt of the properly addressed confirmation shall be conclusive evidence that the notice was given and the notice shall be deemed to have been given at the time of the transmission following receipt of the confirmation.
-Where a notice is sent by e-mail receipt of a properly addressed email transaction report shall be conclusive evidence that the notice was given and the notice shall be deemed to have been given at the time of transmission of the e-mail following receipt of the e-mail transaction report.
-The University may also send a notice of meeting by sending it in electronic form and if notice is sent in either way it will be valid provided it complies with the relevant provisions of the Companies Act 2006. - 14.5 Notice of a General Meeting shall be given in any manner herein before authorised to every Member, Director and the Auditors; but if anyone entitled to receive notice does not receive it, this does not invalidate the proceedings at the meeting if the failure to notify was accidental. - 14.6 No other person shall be entitled to receive notices of General Meetings.
+- 14.5 Notice of a General Meeting shall be given in any manner herein before authorised to every Member, Director and the Auditors; but if anyone entitled to receive notice does not receive it, this does not invalidate the proceedings at the meeting if the failure to notify was accidental. - 14.6 No other person shall be entitled to receive notices of General Meetings.